 Biography

-Nolan has exhibited selected works in, The Photographers Gallery, Four Corners Gallery, The Arles Photography Festival, The Houses of Parliament (#209 Women), Open Eye Gallery, Liverpool and The National Portrait Gallery, London, where five of her works are held in their collection.
-Nolan has given academic papers on the Nita Harvey Archive at The Courtauld Institute, The Institute of Art History (Zageb), Chelsea College of Art & Design and London College of Communication.
+Ellen has exhibited selected works in, The Photographers Gallery (London), Four Corners Gallery (London), The Arles Photography Festival (France), MoMu (Fashion Museum Antwerp), Florence Biennale (Fashion/Cinema) (Italy), GRIMMUSEUM (Berlin), The Houses of Parliament (#209 Women) (London), ICA (London), Open Eye Gallery (Liverpool) and The National Portrait Gallery (London), where five of her works are held in their collection.